tracy-o/learning-day/README.md

     - `using: "Search"` is the routespec you wish to use, these can be found and added to in the [specs folder](lib/routes/specs)
     - `examples: ["/search"]` is a required list of example routes which are used to test your route in [`routefile_test.ex`](test/routes/routefile_test.ex)

-2. If you need to create a RouteSXSpec for your new route:
+2. If you need to create a RouteSpec for your new route:
     A basic routespec will look like this:
     ```elixir
     defmodule Routes.Specs.Search do